mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

 0x103800050: 20 3d 20 35 38 33 0a 09 6f 6e 2d 64 65 6d 61 6e   = 583..on-deman
 ```

-Some other XPC endpoints (`dumpjpstate`) take UNIX fds and are used in a similar manner.
+Some other XPC endpoints (`dumpjpcategory`) take UNIX fds and are used in a similar manner.
 Not really knowing how to safely parse the string, or if I can get structured data out in any other way, I decided to forward the output to a `$PAGER`.
 Most if not all other requests have responses with useful keys inside an XPC dictionary, so this is far from a complaint! :)

 Other 'weirdness' circles around error semantics.
 For example, on Catalina, I get the following err invoking `xpc_pipe_routine` (the dialog calls `xpc_strerror` for human-readable messages) as a part of the `reload` command:

 ![](https://i.imgur.com/wthF2Chm.png)

 On Big Sur, there is no err response unless the failure is critical.
 I wonder if it's configurable.
-From here on out it was just feature work: I tried to focus on stuff I wanted like search and filtering.
+From here on out was feature work: I tried to focus on stuff I wanted like search and filtering.
 I made some TUI components, a `TableView` out of a [`SelectView`](https://docs.rs/cursive/0.8.2/cursive/views/struct.SelectView.html), and the little `[sguadl]` filter inside the omnibox.

 #### A great way to spend a few months